pratt-sark/ai/satplan/README.md

 Run the code here: https://compsys-tools.ens-lyon.fr/z3/index.php

 Note: Couldn't solve the problem.
 Tried to encode the problem, but couldn't implement time steps.
+This is all I have to show for.